+NOTES:
-NOTES: If your LDAP server's name is not a resolvable, fully qualified DNS name, you may be able to enter the domain name.

-If using a Novell server, be sure the DNS Domain Name exactly matches the name on the SSL certificate that will be uploaded to the server.

-- If necessary, the NETBIOS Domain Name can be entered. - By default, 636 displays in the Server LDAPS Port field. - By default, the value that was entered in the LDAP Server Port field of the Create LDAP Domain dialog box displays in the Server LDAP Port field.

-By default, the LDAP Query Base displays the root of the LDAP database to query using the LDAP Syntax, e.g. DC=domain,DC=com, or o=server-org.
+- If your LDAP server's name is not a resolvable, fully qualified DNS name, you may be able to enter the domain name. - A fully qualified domain name entry is required on a mobile Web Filter using an LDAP server to authenticate mobile end users. - If using a Novell server, be sure the DNS Domain Name exactly matches the name on the SSL certificate that will be uploaded to the server. - If necessary, the NETBIOS Domain Name can be entered. - By default, 636 displays in the Server LDAPS Port field. - By default, the value that was entered in the LDAP Server Port field of the Create LDAP Domain dialog box displays in the Server LDAP Port field. - By default, the LDAP Query Base displays the root of the LDAP database to query using the LDAP Syntax, e.g. DC=domain,DC=com, or o=server-org.
 The entry in this field is case sensitive and should be edited, if necessary.